Use 4k jumbo cluster pool for all jumbo frames until the allocator problem is fixed for the 9k jumbo cluster pool

 This ticket in the FreeBSD bug tracker seems relevant, for those interested:

 I think it is well-established already that Realtek devices should not be used with FreeNAS, so I did not keep looking into it.

-#29 Updated by Dru Lavigne over 1 year ago
+#29 Updated by Dru Lavigne about 2 years ago

 - Status changed from Passed Testing to Done